AppDaemon/appdaemon/API.md

 Function to be invoked when the requested state change occurs.
 It must conform to the standard Scheduler Callback format documented above.

-##### offset
+##### offset = <seconds>

-The time in seconds that the callback should be delayed after sunset.
-A negative value will result in the callback occurring before sunset.
+The time in seconds that the callback should be delayed after sunrise.
+A negative value will result in the callback occurring before sunrise.
+This parameter cannot be combined with `random_start` or `random_end`

 ##### \*\*kwargs